estein9825/smart_edge_code_challenge/README.md

 A serverspec test suite has been created to verify the following:
 1. The private and public keys are available in the current directory (as well as the Dockerfile for good measure)
-2. The `CHALLANGE_EMAIL` environment variable is of a valid format and not null/empty
+2. The program's input email address is of a valid format and not null/empty
 2. Docker creates a valid json response using the email, defined by the format above
 3. The json `message` field is the same as the provided email
 4. The json `signature` field successfully verifies against the email address and private key.